pip-services/pip-services-docs/content/en/getting_started/tutorials/data_microservice/step7.md

 }
 ```

-And that’s it!
+And that's it!
 Congratulations!
-You’ve created a microservice that’s far more advanced than the regular *“Hello, World”* example!
+You've created a microservice that's far more advanced than the regular *"Hello, World"* example!
 All source code is available on [Github (pip-services-beacons-*)](https://github.com/pip-services-samples)